minqwq/pyos-improved/README.md

 ![GitHub Created At](https://img.shields.io/github/created-at/minqwq/pyos-improved)
 Improve version of AMDISYES's PY OS
 Learning py...
 Recommend using linux to run

+Language:Python(3)
+Editor:<s>Vim 8.2</s>Neovim 0.4.4
+Device:a Phone running a debian 11 proot container on zerotermux
 # You need
 <code>git</code> use this for clone repo and you can quickly update
 <code>python3</code> this "system" written using python so